shiftunion/config-service/JOURNAL.md

     - Documentation – admin user guide, dev technical docs, known limitations.
     - Extensibility – pattern for adding new entity types, reusable components.

+### Agentic Improvements iterations - Codex Agent, GPT-5, Cline+Grok-fast-code

-    Continually updating my ignore file
+    - Continually needed to be updating my ignore file
-    - did not have a configurable end point base..
+    - Did not have a configurable end point base.
+Added one
       - add a VITE_API_BASE env (e.g., https://api.example.com) and have the client prefix requests with it.
       - env.example
-    - Playright test did not build
+    - Playwright test did not build - missing dependencies
+      - Playwrite tests did not run
-    - Comments field was missing - agent request via Codex fixed easily -- seems to make up Playwrite test cases for behaviour it thinks should be there
+    - Comments field was missing from UI listig - agent request via Codex fixed easily
+    - Codex - seems to make up Playwright test cases for behaviour it thinks should be there
+      - Playwrite generated test actually highlighted some functional gaps in my app that I wasn't aware of, where toast messages were not working